jenmin0/gb_reimpl/README.md

 - Regenerating token log probability from source data using open models
 - Updating symbolic data and results

+The code is adapted from the original repository, with modifications and additions made to support new models.
 # Installation

 The installation process is the same as in the original project: